Principal Financial: Solid Growth And Returns Look Achievable

 Management expects margins to be slightly lower in Principal Global Investors in 2017 due to lower incentive fees.
 While they expect margins to increase again from 2018 I would not base an investment in the stock on this outlook given that the passive/active balance is evolving at PFG and it seems unwise to assume anything (from an outsiders' perspective) in the asset management business currently and investors' greatest risk with this business lies here to my mind.
 Note though that operating margins remain above the long term plan target (33-36%) so PFG is accommodating some of this pressure in its strategy.

 There is also some risk around the fee element of the Retirement Income Solutions division.
 This is significant for the group at 23% of revenue and 27% of operating earnings (3Q16 data).
 Guidance is for 29-33% over 2017, which is a 10% spread of outcome possibilities and allows for significant pressure on margins.
 Part of the uncertainty in this division extends to the DOL fiduciary rule changes, and competitive pricing behavior is another factor.
-I can see profit growth lagging revenue so if management is correct in its prognosis of low double digit revenue growth we might see a marginally negative YoY in 2017 for the Retirement division's operating earnings.
+I can see profit growth lagging revenue so if management is correct in its prognosis of low single digit revenue growth we might see a marginally negative YoY in 2017 for the Retirement division's operating earnings.

 Conclusion